Dhyanam-777/EVU/README.md

 *HDL : High Density Lipoprotien*

 *LDL : Low Density Lipoprotein*
+<sub>Lipoproteins are substances made of protein and fat that carry cholesterol through your bloodstream.</sub>

 - Make cholesterol awareness a part of your healthy lifestyle, starting with having your cholesterol checked regularly.

 - So yes, we are here to help get your diet plan ready!